‘Wildly problematic’: Standing, the Supreme Court, and mifepristone

 Legal scholars have criticized the standing doctrine as being too subjective and giving judges too much discretion in deciding which complaints get heard.
 In recent decades, the Supreme Court has restricted when standing can be awarded.
 The abortion pill case, however, has reached the justices via some unusually elaborate and tenuous standing arguments on the part of lower courts and anti-abortion groups.

 The case has quickly extinguished the hope the court expressed that in overturning Roe last year – a ruling that damaged its credibility with half the country – abortion questions would be left to the states and their elected representatives.
 The case seeks to ban the use of mifepristone even in states where abortion is legal.
-And it’s testing the high court’s commitment to one of the judiciary’s core principles: Where does its jurisdiction end?
+And it’s testing the high court’s commitment to one of the judiciary’s core tenets: Where does its jurisdiction end?
 And does that depend on the issue in question?

 The mifepristone case isn’t the only one the justices will rule on this term that critics say has dubious standing.
 During the oral arguments for the Biden student loan case, the justices themselves debated the question of standing at length.

-Note: Update: After press time, the Supreme Court ruled 7-2 that mifepristone should remain broadly available while the appeals process continues.
-Justices Clarence Thomas and Samuel Alito indicated in a dissent that they would not have granted a stay.
-Our story has been updated to reflect that decision.